happymimimix/Ra1ndows/README.md

 # Join us

-If you want to join the development of Lindows 11.1, please come over [here](https://github.com/Freedom-Windows-Team/Lindows_11.1/discussions/1) to communicate with us.
+If you want to join the development of Lindows 11.1, please contact me on discord.

+My username: happy_mimimix